5 Star Residential and Commercial Roofing

 Supplemental Claims

-- Additional documentation for hidden damage found during repairs
+• Additional documentation for hidden decking, flashing, or underlayment damage found during tear-off

 How Can You Protect Your Roof Against Future Storms?